bloominstituteoftechnology/Processes/NOTES.md

                                                                        |

-Process are isolated by default (unaware of each other by default)
+Processes are isolated by default (unaware of each other by default)

 ## Initializing a Process